Latin startups continue to gain momentum on Y Combinator

 Kovi (142)

-With more than 100,000 affiliated drivers in Brazil and Mexico, and a fleet of more than 20,000 cars, this Brazilian platform rents vehicles for drivers who work in applications such as Uber, Didi and Beat.
+With more than 100,000 affiliated drivers in Brazil and Mexico, and a fleet of more than 20,000 cars, this Brazilian platform rents vehicles for drivers who work for services such as Uber, Didi and Beat.

 Nowports (159)

-This digital cargo agent with Mexican origin already has a presence in eight countries.
+This digital cargo agent from Mexico already has a presence in eight countries.
 Thanks to its personalized logistics solutions services, its investors have contributed close to $100 million since its inception.

 Platzi (171)